HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 Samuel N. Hazen - HCA Healthcare, Inc.

 I think it's a little of both.
 It's more pronounced inside of the exchanges than it is the commercial.
 I think one thing that's really relevant here is obstetrics on the commercial side is roughly, I don't know, 20% of overall commercial demand, give or take a few points.
 And with commercial obstetrics volume being down 2.5% to 3%, it weighs out to be 0.6%, so it explains half of our decline.
-And then when you layer on some of the kicks, declines in enrollment, it gets us closer to what's happening in the market.
+And then, when you layer on some of the kicks, declines in enrollment, it gets us closer to what's happening in the market.
 So I think from that standpoint, that's how I would color it.

 Obviously, we've seen some softening in our low acuity emergency room business.
 Again, as I mentioned in our first quarter call last April that we are seeing some competition in that space with urgent care, some freestanding emergency rooms that have evolved in certain markets, and that puts some pressure on the lower acuity side of the business.
-But our upper level acuity is actually growing in our emergency room, and I think that's indicative of the kind of programs we've added through stroke programs, comprehensive stroke centers, trauma, and the like.
+But our upper level acuity is actually growing in our emergency room.
+And I think that's indicative of the kind of programs we've added through stroke programs, comprehensive stroke centers, trauma, and the like.
 And so we're seeing those dynamics, and that's having a little bit of an effect as well on our admission rates.

 Sheryl R. Skolnick - Mizuho Securities USA, Inc.